d14znet/blog-chirpy/_posts/2024-10-06-fun-with-monitoring-1.markdown

 * Take up the container with ```sudo docker-compose up```.
 You can take a look at the collected metrics on ```http://<IP-or-hostname>:9092/containers```

 > Originally I added the lines to my Nextcloud's docker-compose file.
-To my surprise, cAdvisor started gathering metrics about other containers.
+To my surprise, **cAdvisor started gathering metrics about other containers**.
 I supposed this was related to the network configuration, as all containers were on the same Docker network.
 To test this, I simply ran cAdvisor using a separate (dedicated) docker-compose file - the result remained the same.
 If you still want to attach cAdvisor to the docker-compose file of another service, simply refer to the [Guide on Prometheus' Docs](https://prometheus.io/docs/guides/cadvisor/) and adjust accordingly to your use case.
 {: .prompt-info }

 * Lastly, we need to add cAdvisor's "contact information" into our Prometheus' config.
 As we did before, we append the following lines to ```/etc/prometheus/prometheus.yml```: